xgrau/xgrau.github.io/_posts/2020-11-16-poema-italia-La-font-del-mirall.md

 ```
 Were this poem you are reading
-to be translated into Italian, it would
+to be translated into Italian,
-then be nothing but an Italian poem
+it'd then be nothing but
+	an Italian poem
 that you'd be reading.
 ```